DTsuna/binaryTDE/README.md

 The main script is "binary_TDE.py", with input parameters in the beginning of the script.
 The code outputs the time-dependent parameters for the one-zone model, with calculations taking ~1 minute per each parameter set.

 The definitions of each column in the output file is shown as a header.
-The first three columns are epoch [day], luminosity [erg/s], and effective temperature [K], which can be used to plot an approximate light curve.
+The first three columns are time from SN [day], luminosity [erg/s], and effective temperature [K], which can be used to plot an approximate light curve.